-Instruction for pooling and Illumina sequencing
+Instruction for Pooling and Illumina Sequencing

-In this step, all target captured samples are pooled.
+In this step, all target captured samples which are intended to be sequenced together are pooled.

 Critical: Only samples with a unique index combination can be pooled and sequenced at the same time.

 Note: The final library sizing profile represents the DNA insert length plus the length of the adapter sequences (approximately 120 bp for dual indexed adapters).
 For example, this means that the actual average DNA fragment length, that contains information about the sample, is ca. 320 bp, although the final library size is 440 bp.